StealthStop/StandAloneNN/README.md

 #cat ~/.bash_profile #Note anaconda likes to update this file.
 However, these updates are not needed.
 ```

-Setup a new python area with tensorflow 1.10 for python 2.7.15
+Setup a new python area with tensorflow 1.10 for python 2.7.15.
+### Note that this will not overwrite your base python area or the tensorflow version you may currently have.
+### This will create a local python environment called tf that can be used solely for running this code
 ```
 conda update -n base -c defaults conda <<< $'y\n' conda create -n tf python=2.7.15 anaconda <<< $'y\n'